 Anonymous: We've taken down 800 ISIS Twitter accounts - Feb.
 10, 2015.
 Hacking group Anonymous claimed responsibility for targeting nearly 800 Twitter accounts, 12 Facebook pages and over 50 email addresses because of their links with ISIS.

 Twitter (TWTR, Tech30) did not respond to a request for comment.
 Facebook (FB, Tech30) said it had shut down 11 of the 12 pages listed by Anonymous because they breached its rules.
+It declined to comment on whether it had been alerted to the offending content by the hackers.
 Hackers are stealing your tax refund - Feb.
 10, 2015.
 Last year alone, hackers stole more than 6.5 million Social Security numbers.
 The number of SSNs stolen this year might be significantly higher, given the recent Anthem hack of 80 million customers.
+(The company hasn't yet said how many SSNs were lost.)
 Report: Using Malware, Hackers Steal Millions From Banks.

 Putting in place a sophisticated digital racket, hackers were able to steal millions of dollars from up to 100 banks in what the Russian cybersecurity company Kaspersky Lab is calling "the most successful criminal cyber campaign we have ever seen. " Kaspersky, which helped uncover a piece of malicious software in the systems of bank computers, says the scheme worked like this: First the hackers were able to install malicious software on computers by phishing bank employees.

 That led to the infection of hundreds of machines.
 The hackers kept watch until they found the computer of an administrator.
 Cookies: Leaving a Trail on the Web.
 Have you ever wondered why some online ads you see are targeted to your tastes and interests, or how websites remember your preferences from visit to visit?
 The answer may be in the “cookies.”
 A cookie is information saved by your web browser, the software program you use to visit the web.
 Cookies can be used by companies that collect, store and share bits of information about your online activities to track your behavior across sites.
+Cookies also can be used to customize your browsing experience, or to deliver ads targeted to you.
 Bank Hackers Steal Millions via Malware.
 Photo PALO ALTO, Calif. — In late 2013, an A.T.M. in Kiev started dispensing cash at seemingly random times of day.
 No one had put in a card or touched a button.
+Cameras showed that the piles of money had been swept up by customers who appeared lucky to be there at the right moment.

 Ghostery.
 Cell Phone Security - How to Secure your Phone and Stop Spy Software Apps - SpyzRus.net.
 There are a few simple steps you can take to increase your cell phone security and stop anyone installing spy software on your mobile phone.
 This is part of my series of articles aimed at keeping your phone safe from cell phone spy and monitoring software, you might want to check out: How to Check for Spy Software and How to Remove Spy Software from Your Cell Phone.
 The focus of this article is Prevention.
-Who Needs to Secure their Cell Phone?
 Phone surveillance.
-Phone surveillance is the act of performing surveillance of phone conversations, location tracking and data monitoring of a phone.
+9 Calif. law enforcement agencies connected to cellphone spying technology.

+How Do I Protect Myself Against Malware?
+Local & North Carolina state news from Raleigh, NC.
 GameOver Zeus: Removal, detection and how you can protect yourself - News - Gadgets and Tech - The Independent.
 How can I protect my Windows PC against malware?
 How to Protect Your Computer from Hackers, Spyware and Viruses.
 TOP Spy Cell Phone Software Reviews.
 How to Tell if your Cell Phone is Being Tracked, Tapped or Monitored by Spy Software - SpyzRus.net.